CEGRcode/labtutorial/docs/galaxy.md

 - Once you click on the “Create DBkey and Reference Genome”, fill out the information as below and click “Execute”.
 - You can specify sequence name to be “SacCer3_cegr” and leave everything as default in all the tools.

-- Once you have run all the tools, you need to check couple of things populate in the internal databases of galaxy.
-You can check that information from your “Admin” page.
+Once you have run all the tools, you need to check couple of things populate in the internal databases of galaxy.

 - Go to Admin -> View Tool Data Table Entries -> __dbkeys__
 - Similarly check “all_fasta”,”twobit”,”bwa_mem_indexes” (all the ones that are bold in the below image, should contain an entry for sacCer3_cegr)

-- Above are the screenshots for three of the database tables, in your local galaxy.
-- If you have those entries in the respective tables, then you are good to go.

-## Installing the Galaxy / ChIP-exo Workflow into your local instance
+## Install the Galaxy / ChIP-exo Workflow
 - Go to https://chipexo-gw.aci.ics.psu.edu/,

 Log in with the correct credentials